 Process for Bias Calibration

-Here is a summary of the process for bias frames:
+Here is a summary of the process for bias frames when not using dark frames:

 1. Gather your lights and flats as you normally would.